7 Phonological Awareness (ROAR-Phoneme)

 References

 Moyle, Maura Jones, John Heilmann, and S Sue Berman.
 2013.
 “Assessment of Early Developing Phonological Awareness Skills: A Comparison of the Preschool Individual Growth and Development Indicators and the Phonological Awareness and Literacy Screening–PreK.”
-Early Educ.
-Dev.
-24 (5): 668–86.
+Early Education and Development 24 (5): 668–86.

 Nittrouer, Susan, Michael Studdert-Kennedy, and Richard S McGowan.
 1989.
 “The Emergence of Phonetic Segments: Evidence from the Spectral Structure of Fricative-Vowel Syllables Spoken by Children and Adults.”
-J. Speech Lang.
-Hear.
-Res.
-32 (1): 120–32.
+Journal of Speech, Language, and Hearing Research 32 (1): 120–32.

 Stanovich, Keith E. 2017.
 “Speculations on the Causes and Consequences of Individual Differences in Early Reading Acquisition.”
 In Reading Acquisition, 1st Edition, 307–42.
 Routledge.